amaddux9/amaddux9.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: PhD student in the <a https://www.epfl.ch/labs/sycamore/'>Sycamore Lab</a>.
-Laboratoire Automatique, Institute of Mechanical Engineering, EPFL, Switzerland.
+subtitle: PhD student in the Sycamore Lab, Laboratoire Automatique, Institute of Mechanical Engineering, EPFL, Switzerland.

 profile:
   align: right